Select Page

 Using a win-win approach is a make-or-break skill for doing well at work.
 Research from the Chartered Management Institute found that 88 percent of managers claimed to have honed their knowledge of politics through workplace mistakes.

-Avoiding making me-focused office politics blunders can be easy if you keep six simple practices in mind.
+Avoiding making me-focused blunders can be easy if you keep six simple practices in mind.

 6 ways to play “win-win” office politics